Posted on Saturday 19 May 2018

-Nobody likes the idea of being laid off from their jobs.
-Many people not only enjoy their work, but it also allows them to support themselves and any relatives which may also be dependent upon them.
-If life were perfect, everyone would keep their current positions of employment and never have to worry about layoffs.
-However, life is far from perfect; job layoffs occur more often than most individuals would like to imagine.
+If life were perfect, everyone would keep their jobs and never have to worry about layoffs.
+However, this isn't the case.
+Job layoffs occur more often than you can imagine.
 This is particularly why each person has the responsibility to ensure that they are financially prepared in the event that they are laid off by their current employer.

-Although this particular step may appear unnecessary coupled with the existence of plentiful savings, in actuality, it is very important.
-Spending less money increases the longevity of even the healthiest savings account.
-Decreasing levels of spending can be challenging, particularly if someone has grown accustomed to a certain lifestyle with various amenities.
-However, a job layoff is a very serious matter and all energies should be directed towards finding a new source of income to replace the one which is now gone.
+Decreasing the level of your spending can be challenging, particularly if you have grown accustomed to enjoying exquisite amenities.
+However, a job layoff is a very frustrating but real matter.
+Your energy should be directed towards finding a new source of income to replace the one which is now gone.

 Authored by Gabrielle Seunagal